Samsung Health: Heart rate measurement

 The availability of the heart rate measurement function coincides with the release of the Samsung Galaxy S5 which has a built-in sensor.
 This function is limited to take the measurement punctually and at rest.
 The same sensor is made to also measure Pulse oximetry and stress levels.

+The app also collects and displays values from Samsung Galaxy Watches.

 The application also supports heart sensors from other manufacturers.
 It is able to generate a graph as a function of time of the different frequencies reached during a sports session as well as other information such as the average and maximum heart rate reached.

 On Samsung Galaxy S5 / S5 Neo / S6 / S7 / S8 / S9 / S10 and Edge versions as well as Galaxy Note 4 / 5 / 7 / FE / 8, the application can measure the heart rate with the sensor on the back of the device.
 The heart rate measurement feature is not supported on Samsung Note 10's and Galaxy S10e's.